openhab/openhab-addons/bundles/org.openhab.binding.mqtt.ruuvigateway/README.md

 ## Example

-Please note that Thing and Item configuration can be done fully in MainUI.
+Please note that Thing and Item configuration can be done fully in the UI.
 For those who prefer textual configuration, we share this example here.

 To use these examples for textual configuration, you must already have a configured a MQTT `broker` thing and know its unique ID.